 Students who carry a course load of fewer than 12 credits per semester or three credits per quad.

 A student’s class standing is determined by the number of credits earned by the end of the academic year:

 |Senior Status||90 Credits Earned|

-Tutorials may be approved for: a.) students who desire special study in a specific area, which is not ordinarily covered in sufficient breadth and depth to suit their particular needs and interests; b.) students who because of legitimate academic or human problems (e.g., student teaching or illness) have been unable to take required courses when normally scheduled, and who for substantial reasons (e.g., course is no longer offered, course is irregularly offered and is not available during the appropriate year) will be unable to take such courses at any other regularly scheduled time.
+Tutorials and independent studies may be approved for: a.) students who desire special study in a specific area, which is not ordinarily covered in sufficient breadth and depth to suit their particular needs and interests; b.) students who because of legitimate academic or human problems (e.g., student teaching or illness) have been unable to take required courses when normally scheduled, and who for substantial reasons (e.g., course is no longer offered, course is irregularly offered and is not available during the appropriate year) will be unable to take such courses at any other regularly scheduled time.
 This category will not be construed as including students who, having legitimately been unable to take a regularly scheduled course, have subsequently neglected without good cause to take that course at one of its regularly scheduled times.
 Preference for a particular instructor or for a particular time is not to be considered good cause.
-Tutorials are not available to students as a means of replacing a grade in a course previously taken.
-Tutorials are available only to matriculated Saint Peter’s University students and our graduates, and may be given only by Saint Peter’s University faculty.
-Registration for a tutorial must be completed prior to the end of the appropriate add period.
+Tutorials and independent studies are not available to students as a means of replacing a grade in a course previously taken.
+Tutorials and independent studies are available only to matriculated Saint Peter’s University students and our graduates, and may be given only by Saint Peter’s University faculty.
+Registration for a tutorial or independent study must be completed prior to the end of the appropriate add period.